Whether it’s a bar, an AV installation, a church or a prestige nightclub

 Visually-appealing enclosure design is a signature of the CDD Series.
 The full-range enclosures can be used in either horizontal or vertical orientation, with rotation of the coaxial driver easily accomplished by removing the screw-free, protective grille.
 The curved shape of each full-range enclosure allows it to be discreetly mounted close to a wall or ceiling.

-With the exception of CDD5, all the enclosures are moulded in rigid UPM Formi — a composite material which combines stiffness with excellent internal damping properties.
-From the CDD8 upwards, speaker baffles are machined from birch ply and all models feature sophisticated internal rib structures to reduce weight and increase rigidity.
-Finished in black (RAL90095) or white (RAL9016) as standard.
+The enclosures are moulded from different materials for optimal performance and price efficiency.
+CDD5 is injected moulded ABS, with CDD6 through CDD10 moulded in rigid UPM Formi — a natural fibre composite material which combines stiffness with excellent internal damping properties.
+CDD12 and CDD15 are now moulded using birch plywood.
+All models feature sophisticated internal rib structures to reduce weight and increase rigidity, and for the CDD8 upwards, the speaker baffles are machined from birch ply.
+Finished in black (RAL90095) or white (RAL9016) as standard, the CDD series can be finished in any RAL colour to order.

 In summary, architects are happy with the discreet design and often fewer speakers; system integrators are happy as they can provide exemplary coverage for spaces and competitive tenders that increases the number of jobs that can be won; and the quality of coverage and consistency not only delights the client but also their clientele.
 No wonder, CDD is the shape of things to come.